prashantug21/CampusConnectClient/README.md

 ## Introduction

 Our platform is designed to connect buyers and sellers of pre-owned goods in a simple and convenient way.
-Its main focus is that colleges students can sell there various equiqments that they do not need more easily.The website only works for NIT Patna students as of now.
+Its main focus is that colleges students can sell various equiqments that they do not need more easily.The website only works for NIT Patna students as of now.

 ## Installation